Why Willie Garson matters

 His public memory after death said something true about the work

-When Garson died in 2021, the most striking thing about the response was not only grief.
-It was the kind of grief.
+When Garson died in 2021, the most striking thing about the response was the kind of grief.

 The HBO statement reported by CBS described him as a devoted friend in life and on screen.
 Sarah Jessica Parker's reaction and the tributes that followed leaned heavily on friendship, light, and loyalty.
 Those are not generic memorial words in his case.
 They name the quality he projected as an actor.